vanilla-masker/vanilla-masker/README.md

 # VanillaMasker

-VanillaMasker is a pure javascript input masker.
+VanillaMasker is a pure javascript input mask.

-Now you can use a simple and pure javascript lib to masker your input elements.
+Now you can use a simple and pure javascript lib to mask your input elements.

 ## How to use